 Fish and insects don’t have lungs like humans and other mammals do.
-Instead, they have clever alternative gas exchange systems in order to deliver oxygen to their cells.
+Instead, they have clever alternative gas exchange systems in order to deliver oxygen to their cells and remove carbon dioxide.
 Let’s look at each organism individually.

 Gas Exchange in Fish